-The court reached a different conclusion, however, about Rockwood PUD.
-Recall that the court determined that the 7 percent "franchise fee" was in fact a privilege tax.
-As a general matter, municipalities lack authority to impose taxes on other municipalities (so-called "intergovernmental taxation").
-Thus, the city lacked home rule authority to impose a privilege tax greater than the 5 percent tax allowed under state law, and the city's 7 percent privilege tax on Rockwood PUD was preempted by state law.
+"intergovernmental taxation").
+Thus, the city lacked home rule authority to impose a privilege tax greater than the five (5) percent tax allowed under state law, and the city's seven (7) percent privilege tax on Rockwood PUD was preempted by state law.